tsosi-org/tsosi-org.github.io/content/_index.md

 ---

-> It should be has easy to pay for private content, as it is to fund Open Science infrastructure
+<div class="bigQuote"> It should be has easy to pay for private content, as it is to fund Open Science infrastructure </div>

-> Transparency to Sustain Open Science Infrastructure is new projet started in March 2024 and lead by Université Grenoble Alpes.
-It aims to support the sustainability of Open Science Infrastructure.
+_Transparency to Sustain Open Science Infrastructure is new projet started in March 2024 and lead by Université Grenoble Alpes.
+It aims to support the sustainability of Open Science Infrastructure._

 ## Introducing by example